 - Issuing banks are the banks, credit unions and other financial institutions that issue debit and credit cards to cardholders through the card associations.

 - Card associations include Visa, Mastercard, Discover and American Express.
-The card associations set interchange rates and qualification guidelines, and act as the arbiter between issuing banks and acquiring banks among other vital functions.
+The card associations set and qualification guidelines, and act as the arbiter between issuing banks and acquiring banks among other vital functions.

 What does credit card processing look like in motion?